Toni-d-e-v/HashPass/README.md

 # HashPass

+You can download it from official firefox website: [HashPass(https://addons.mozilla.org/en-US/firefox/addon/hashpass/)]

 On one click hashes your password before you input it.
 It's a simple and secure way to use simple passwords.
 For hashing we use in house built hashing algorithm that is very fast and secure and allways outputs 53-byte string.
 This should work on most websites, if you think you can improve HashPass be free to open an issue on GitHub.